-Herbine has performed multiple times at National Flute Association conventions to favorable press, including premieres of solo music for piccolo by David Finko, Daniel Dorff, Cynthia Folio and Lucien Posman.
-She has performed on two closing ceremonies – in Anaheim 2010 as a duet with European piccoloist Peter Verhoyen and she shared the stage with some of the worlds’ top piccolo players and the US Army Field Band during the 2015 closing ceremonies.
+Herbine has performed multiple times at National Flute Association conventions to favorable press.
+In addition, she has performed in two closing ceremonies – in Anaheim 2010, as a duet with European piccoloist Peter Verhoyen, and in Washington D.C.
+2015, with some of the world’s top piccolo players and the US Army Field Band.